remibengtpettersen/Programutvikling/README.md

 To be written pauseknappen og sånt :p

 160315 21:06
 Implemented feature that will generate a "config.properties" file if it is missing.
 File will have default content.

+160316 12:31
+Implemented a Rules dropdown menu, a custom rule dialog tpopup, and custom rules.
+Custom rules are parsed from Bx/Sx notation, and will evolve accordingly.
+Added the HighLife rule as a class